arman-ali-dev/fullstack-java-mastry/phase-4-databases/mysql/01/notes.md

 );
 ```

+### Important Point
+This is one of the most important concepts in relational databases — it's how tables relate to each other, which is exactly how JPA/Hibernate entity relationships work later.

+---

-## 17. Constraints
+## Constraints

+### What is it?
-- Rules applied on columns to control what data can go in
+Rules on a column that control what data is allowed.

-- Common constraints:
+### Important Point
-  - `NOT NULL` → value must be given
+- `NOT NULL` → value is required
-  - `UNIQUE` → no duplicate values allowed
+- `UNIQUE` → no duplicate values
 - `PRIMARY KEY` → unique + not null (identifier)
 - `FOREIGN KEY` → links to another table
-  - `DEFAULT` → sets default value if none given
+- `DEFAULT` → sets a default value
-  - `CHECK` → value must satisfy a condition
+- `CHECK` → value must meet a condition

+---

-## 18. Revisiting Foreign Keys
+## Revisiting Foreign Keys

-- FK maintains **referential integrity** → child table data must match parent table
+### What is it?
+A foreign key keeps data consistent between two tables (called referential integrity).

+### Important Point
-- Can't insert a value in FK column that doesn't exist in the parent's PK
+- You can't insert a value in the FK column unless it already exists in the parent table.
-- Can't delete a parent row if child rows still reference it (unless cascading is set)
+- You normally can't delete a parent row if child rows are still linked to it (unless cascading rules are set — see next topic).

+---

-## 19. Cascading Foreign Keys
+## Cascading Foreign Keys

+### What is it?
-- Defines what happens to child rows when parent row is updated/deleted
+Rules that decide what happens to child table rows when the related parent row is updated or deleted.

-- Options:
-  - `ON DELETE CASCADE` → delete child rows automatically when parent deleted
-  - `ON UPDATE CASCADE` → update child rows automatically when parent key updated
-  - `ON DELETE SET NULL` → set FK to NULL when parent deleted
-  - `ON DELETE RESTRICT` → block deletion if child rows exist (default-like behavior)
+### Why do we use it?
+Without cascading, deleting a parent row with linked child rows would give an error.
+Cascading automates what should happen instead.

+### Example
 ```sql
 FOREIGN KEY (student_id) REFERENCES students(id)
 ON DELETE CASCADE
 ON UPDATE CASCADE;
 ```

+### Important Point
+- `ON DELETE CASCADE` → deletes child rows automatically
+- `ON DELETE SET NULL` → sets FK to NULL instead of deleting
+- `ON DELETE RESTRICT` → blocks the delete if child rows exist (safer, default-like behavior)

+---

-## 20. Normalization — 1NF, 2NF, 3NF
+## Normalization — 1NF, 2NF, 3NF

+### What is it?
-- Process of organizing data to reduce **redundancy** and avoid **anomalies**
+A way of organizing tables to avoid duplicate data and keep the database clean.

-**1NF (First Normal Form)**

-- Each column has atomic (single) values → no multiple values in one cell
-- Each row must be unique

-**2NF (Second Normal Form)**

-- Must satisfy 1NF
+### Why do we use it?
+Reduces repeated data and prevents issues when inserting, updating, or deleting records.

+### Important Point
+- **1NF** → each column holds only one value (no lists inside a cell), each row is unique
-- No **partial dependency** → non-key column should depend on the WHOLE primary key (matters when PK is composite/multiple columns)
+- **2NF** → 1NF + every non-key column depends on the WHOLE primary key (matters only when PK has multiple columns)

-**3NF (Third Normal Form)**

-- Must satisfy 2NF
-- No **transitive dependency** → non-key column should not depend on another non-key column
-- Every non-key column should depend only on the primary key
+- **3NF** → 2NF + no non-key column depends on another non-key column (every column should depend only on the primary key)

-**Why normalize?**

-- Avoids duplicate data
-- Avoids update/insert/delete anomalies
-- Keeps database clean and consistent
+---

+## MUST REMEMBER
+- DBMS manages the database; you interact through it (via SQL for relational DBs).
+- Relational DB = tables + fixed schema; NoSQL = flexible structure (e.g., MongoDB documents).
+- Table = rows (records) + columns (fields).
+- Basic SQL commands: `CREATE`, `USE`, `SHOW`, `DESCRIBE`, `ALTER`, `DROP`.
+- Primary Key = unique row identifier.
+Foreign Key = links two tables together.
+- Constraints (`NOT NULL`, `UNIQUE`, `DEFAULT`, `CHECK`) control what data is valid.
+- Cascading (`ON DELETE CASCADE`, etc.) controls what happens to related rows on delete/update.
+- Normalization (1NF → 2NF → 3NF) removes duplicate data and keeps tables clean — important for good database design.

+## CAN LOOK UP LATER
+- Exact syntax of every SQL datatype (just remember the common ones: INT, VARCHAR, DATE, DECIMAL, BOOLEAN).
+- Full list of cascading options — you'll rarely need more than CASCADE, SET NULL, RESTRICT.
+- Deeper NoSQL database types (key-value, graph, column-based) — know they exist, don't need details now.